 |Parents angry as COVID-19 shuts schools for a month

-Japan closed its elementary, junior-high and high schools.
-It wants to protect children from the COVID-19 virus.
-Schools will stay closed until April the 8th.
+Japan and Hong Kong closed their elementary, junior-high and high schools.
+Governments want to protect children from the COVID-19 coronavirus.
+Schools in Japan will stay closed until April the 8th; children in Hong Kong will return to school on April the 20th at the earliest.
 Parents are worried about the school closures.
-They have to think about how to look after their children.
-Grandparents will look after some children while their parents work.
-Many children have no grandparents or extended family nearby, so parents may have to pay for childcare fees.
+Parents have to think about how to care for children.
+Grandparents will look after some children while their parents go to work.
+Many children have no grandparents or extended family who live nearby.
+Parents may have to pay for childcare fees.

-Japan's schools shut after a meeting of an anti-virus task force.
-Japan wants to lower the risk of children getting infected.
-The next two weeks are important to stop the virus spreading.
-The government will ask companies to help parents take time off work to look after children.
-An angry mother said it was not OK to leave children at home alone.
-She asked: "What's the point of closing schools if parents are still [going to work] in packed trains?"
+Japan's Prime Minister shut the schools after meeting Japan's anti-virus task force.
+The next two weeks are important to control the spread of COVID-19.
+He wants to lower the risk of children and teachers getting infected through gathering together.
+The government will ask companies to make it easier for parents to take time off work to look after children.
+An angry mother said: "I wonder if the government thinks it is OK to leave children at home alone."
+She asked: "What's the point of closing schools if parents are still commuting in packed trains?"